Skip to main content

 Prefer: resource=<resource_type>

-Currently, only the Prefer: resource header is supported by our API.
+Currently, only the Prefer: resource header is supported by the API.
 This header allows a merchant to opt into a different resource to return.
 Both the void and capture endpoints support this header to opt into returning a specific resource type.

 Request